ivonaH/price_comparator/README.md

 # Perfumes store price comparator

 ## Description

 This application extracts (scrapes) data from various perfumes stores, and then compares their prices.
-You can add products to cart, and after adding few perfumes you can see what store is your cheapest option for shopping.
+You can add products to cart, and after adding few perfumes to cart you can see what store is your cheapest option for shopping.
-Application allows your to search perfumes, add/remove them to cart, increase or reduce their quantity in your cart.
+Application allows you to search perfumes, add/remove them from cart, increase or reduce their quantity in your cart.

+### Home page

+On this page is short description of project.

+### Search

+On this page you can search for perfumes by entering perfume's name and/or brend.
+When you click search button, results of the search will be shown.
+On this page you can add products to the cart.

+### Cart

+When you finish adding products to cart, you can see your cart on this location and total cart sum.
+On this page you can decrease or increase perfume's quantity or remove product from cart.

 ## Structure of project

 _SRC folder:_
 - db.clj - File for interaction with SQLite database.
-- formatscrapeddata.clj - In this file are functions for formatting perfumes.
-When perfumes are scraped from perfume website they usually contain all of perfume info in their name.
-Functions from this file extract perfumes unit, weight, brand, and other relevant information.
+- formatscrapeddata.clj - This file contains functions for formatting scrapped perfumes.
+When perfumes are scrapped from the website they usually contain all of the perfume's information in their name.
+Functions from this file extract perfume's unit, weight, brand, and other relevant information.
 - productsscraping.clj - File for scraping perfume data from website using Reaver.

 _Test folder:_ - in this folder are tests for files (db, formatscrapeddata, handler and view).